anabat27/website/website/versioned_docs/version-fils_en/project/2025/ana_maria.batagoi/index.md

 Project planning, hardware selection, initial tests with LEDs and buttons.

 ### Week 12- 18 May
+Finished the KiCad schematic and wired the full prototype.It’s working, but the wiring is a bit messy right now — I’m planning to clean it up next.

 ### Week 19 - 25 May